KerryMakinByrd/vivid-fox/content/authors/admin/_index.md

     url: (https://www.amanda-bernardi.com/)

 # Short bio (displayed in user profile at end of posts)
-bio: fighting trauma, burnout, and listless living using rigorous science and relentless compassion
+bio: Fighting trauma, burnout, and listless living using rigorous science and relentless compassion.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.